Understanding Life Insurance

 Life insurance for smokers

-Whether you prefer cigarettes or vaping, life insurance for smokers is still available.
-But it will generally cost you more than it would for a non-smoker.
-This is because of the higher risk of death and disease that comes with tobacco.
+Life insurance for smokers is still available, but it will generally cost more than it would for a non-smoker.
+This is because of the higher risk of death and disease associated with smoking.

 In this guide we cover everything you need to know about smoking and life insurance.
 We also look at what happens if you quit smoking.
 It goes without saying that kicking the habit will be better for your health and your finances in the long run.